 We’ve made three big changes here.
 First, we’re changing the return type of the run function to Result<(), Box<Error>>.
 This function previously returned the unit type, (), and we keep that as the value returned in the Ok case.

-For our error type, we’re using the trait object Box<Error’> (and we’ve brought std::error::Error into scope with a use statement at the top).
+For our error type, we’re using the trait object Box<Error> (and we’ve brought std::error::Error into scope with a use statement at the top).
 We’ll be covering trait objects in Chapter 17.
 For now, just know that Box<Error> means the function will return a type that implements the Error trait, but we don’t have to specify what particular type the return value will be.
-This gives us flexibility to return error values that may be of different types in different error cases.’
+This gives us flexibility to return error values that may be of different types in different error cases.

 The second change we’re making is removing the calls to expect in favor of ?, like we talked about in Chapter 9.
 Rather than panic! on an error, this will return the error value from the current function for the caller to handle.